FarronF/limerick-council-meetings/meetings/2017/07/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Annual Meeting of the Metropolitan District of Limerick - 23rd June 2017.md

 

-where there was only one candidate that candidate would be elected.--- 3
+where there was only one candidate that candidate would be elected.
+---
+3

 